Kaz-UK/GiT2023FinalProject/README.md

 # Final project for the Sky Get Into Tech programme

-Team 3: Amy, Faye, Hazel, Karen, Vicki
+Team 3: Amy, Faye, Karen, Vicki